diegoparra08/diegoparra08/README.md

 ## __What Do I do?__

-I am currently working on projects that help me reinforce my knowledge and learn new technologies, and I am part of a team that is building an app for a company....
-This has been a big challenge for me and my teammates, but it has taught us so much 👌
+I am currently working on projects that help me reinforce my knowledge and learn new technologies, and I am part of a team that is building a web page for a Museum in Argentina This has been a big challenge for me and my teammates, but it has taught us so much 👌

 ## __What Am I Looking For?__